wooknight/phpcallgraph/readme.txt

     <string:sources>        Files and/or directories to analyze

 Options:
     -f / --format           Set output format.
-Can be 'txt', 'array', 'cga' or one of the formats supported by dot, e.g. png, svg, pdf, ps, ...
+Can be 'txt', 'array', 'deadcode', 'cga' or one of the formats supported by dot, e.g. png, svg, pdf, ps, ...
                             (see http://graphviz.org/doc/info/output.html)
     -o / --outputfile       Output file
     -r / --recursive        Analyze directories recursive